 Houston is a major center of logistics activity, driven by the robust infrastructure of George H.W.
 Bush International Airport and the busy Port of Houston.
 In the first half of 2016, the port handled more than one million TEUs of cargo.
 Houston is also an important node in rail and trucking logistics.

-Prologis has several warehouse and industrial real estate properties in the Houston market, many of which are situated on highways, such as Interstate 610 and the Sam Houston Tollway, which ring the city.
+Prologis has several industrial real estate properties and warehouses for lease in Houston, many of which are situated on highways, such as Interstate 610 and the Sam Houston Tollway, which ring the city.